ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/05-AdvancedStatsAnalysis.md

 Now that we have the transcript sequence reads aligned to the reference genome, we can begin to quantify the number of reads that map to each genomic feature from the features file.
 Recall that we are able to count the number of reads that map to each feature in a genome to compare the effects of a treatment, such as UV radiation exposure.

 ![Gene Model Expression Coverage Plot](../fig/fadedCoverage_dp_gene15097.jpeg){: width="800" }

+> ## Scripting & Pipelining Tip!
+>
+> Remember that the primary benefit of scripting is the ability to save modular pieces of code to re-use later.
+As a first step to designing a pipeline, it is a good idea to work through a simple example using data.
+While you are working through the exercises in this workshop, make sure to store the pieces of code that you write to perform each task.
+>
+> Recall that the file extension for R scripts is **.r** or **.R**.
+>
+> **Note:** it is highly recommended that you also write a comment for each piece of code that states why you are using that piece of code.
+Also, you may wish to leave a comment about the purpose, or what that piece of code does.
+{: .callout}

+### Coding Challenge

 > ## Software Prerequisites
 >